The $K^{\aleph_0}$ Game: Vertex Colouring: Finitely many colours

+Picking $v_{\delta}$ minimally in~\labelcref{equation:finitely_many_colourclasses_strategy_ordering} makes the choice of the vertex unique for Maker, this is ensured by the second entry of the ordering.
+More importantly, as we have argued above, the vertices of $F$ must be $M$-connected in a balanced fashion and this is achieved by choosing $v$ such that $\verts{\nm (v) \cap K}$ is smallest possible.
+To illustrate what we mean by that, one may think of the vertices in $K$ as being the set of vertices in $\gm$ that are identical to $v_n$ in the following sense: They were added to $\gm$ later than all of the vertices in $F$, the vertices got $M$-connected to $\gm$ during their first $\deg_M(v_n)$ many turns in the same manner as $v_n$, and they have the same colour as $v_n$, namely $h$.
+Via $f$, Maker finds the elements in $F$ that have the fewest neighbours in $K$ and out of these she chooses the one that has the smallest index.

+Therefore, by ensuring that $F$ has size $k \cdot m + 1$ playing to vertices of $F$ as evenly as possible via $f$ Maker ensures that there is a suitable vertex in the recursion step of the proof.

-We want to show that at the end of the game, if Maker plays according to the strategy given, there is a $\Kalephzero \subseteq \gm$ that uses infinitely many vertices of each colour class.
+\begin{theorem} The finite colour balanced greedy strategy is a winning strategy for Maker in the finitely coloured version of the $\Kalephzero$-game. \end{theorem} \begin{proof} We want to show that at the end of the game, if Maker plays according to the strategy given, there is a $\Kalephzero \subseteq \gm$ that uses infinitely many vertices of each colour class.